No Brexit deal means hard Irish border, EU says

 Schinas said there was no change in the EU position after May said she would seek amendments to the draft withdrawal treaty.
 The text, he said, was “not open for negotiation”.

-Reporting by Alastair Macdonald; @macdonaldrtr, Editing by William Maclean and Peter Graff
+Reporting by Alastair Macdonald; @macdonaldrtr, Editing by Catherine Evans